fgpv-vpgf/fgpv-vpgf/docs/developer/modules/ui.md

 ![](./images/modules/export.png)

 Allows the map to be exported in image format.
 This includes functionality for rendering the map, layer list, scale bar, and north arrow.

-### Filters
+### Table

 ![](./images/modules/filters.png)